-Beef must be at the Fairgrounds, inspected and in pens by 2:00 pm Tuesday, July 23, 2024 WEIGH-IN TUESDAY 15 minutes after last sheep weighed MANDATORY ALL EXHIBITOR MEETING TUESDAY 15 minutes after last beef weighed BEEF SHOW FRIDAY at 9:00 am Market classes will start 1⁄2 hour after the breeding classes end.
+Beef must be at the Fairgrounds, inspected and in pens by 1:00 pm Tuesday, August 5, 2025 WEIGH-IN TUESDAY 15 minutes after the last sheep weighed MANDATORY ALL EXHIBITOR MEETING TUESDAY 15 minutes after the last beef weighed BEEF SHOW FRIDAY at 9:00 am Market classes will start 1⁄2 hour after the breeding classes end.

 - 1. All entries must check in with the Beef Superintendent. - 2.
 Brand inspection papers are required for all market beef entries. - 3.
-No animals calved prior to January 1, 2023, will be eligible to compete in the market classes. - 4.
+No animals calved prior to January 1, 2024, will be eligible to compete in the market classes. - 4.
 Only eight (8) breeding animals per exhibitor may be entered in the breeding beef show.
 This includes Producer breeding entries. - 5.
 To show in a registered heifer class, a photocopy of the registration papers must be uploaded into 4honline. - 6.
-All market heifers must be accompanied by a certificate issued by a licensed veterinarian verifying the heifer is pregnancy tested OPEN within 30 days of the Garfield County Fair. - All market beef must weigh a minimum of 1000 lbs.
+All market heifers must be accompanied by a certificate issued by a licensed veterinarian verifying the heifer's pregnancy tested OPEN within 30 days of the Garfield County Fair. - 7.
+All market beef must weigh a minimum of 1000 lbs.
 All Miniature Breed Market beef must measure 47 inches or less and weigh less than 950 lbs.
 There is no maximum weight for non-miniature market beef.
 Ear tags on beef need to be clean and readable for the Fair weigh-in. - 8.
 Steers and heifers may show together in the market classes.
 Classes for market beef will be determined by weight.
 Classes will be established by the Beef Superintendent. - 9.
 Bull calves born after January 1st of the current fair year will be allowed to show in cow/calf and a prospect bull class. - 10.
 No chutes may be set up in the indoor barn or its aisles.
-The Superintendent Committee will designate a grooming area.
+The Superintendent Committee will designate a grooming area. - 11.
+Market beef must be placed in the tie-out area by 10 am.
+Beef should only be left in barns with approval by the Beef Superintendent.